RylandDeGregory/Blog/content/posts/az-storage-tables-rest-powershell.md

 ### What is Azure Tables?

 [Azure Tables](https://learn.microsoft.com/en-us/azure/storage/tables/table-storage-overview) is one of the easiest, cheapest ways to store schemaless [key-value](https://en.wikipedia.org/wiki/Key%E2%80%93value_database) data in the cloud.
-It allows developers, platform engineers, and operations administrators to easy integrate durable, flexible data storage into their applications without needing to provision or manage a full database.
+It allows developers, platform engineers, and operations administrators to easily integrate durable, flexible data storage into their applications without needing to provision or manage a full database.
 Azure Tables is also popular for use with serverless, event-driven applications due to its high throughput and low latency.

 ### Accessing Azure Tables

 Like many Azure resources, Azure Tables supports access management configuration at both the [Control Plane and Data Plane](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/control-plane-and-data-plane).
 Many developers will choose to use the [Azure SDK](https://devblogs.microsoft.com/azure-sdk/announcing-the-new-azure-data-tables-libraries/) to access the Data Plane, as it provides native abstractions for their language of choice and includes functionality such as authentication context management, retry logic, and rate limiting.

-However, PowerShell is not a supported language of the Azure SDK.
-Therefore, in order to perform Azure Tables Data Plane operations using PowerShell, developers and engineers must utilize alternative methods: community-provided PowerShell modules, manually manipulating the .NET SDK, or the REST API.
+However, PowerShell is not a [supported language](https://azure.github.io/azure-sdk/) of the Azure SDK.
+Therefore, to perform Azure Tables Data Plane operations using PowerShell, developers and engineers must utilize alternative methods: community-provided PowerShell modules, manually manipulating the .NET SDK, or the REST API.

 #### AzTable module